mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-order-asc.webp)

-The ASC index is the same as above, as ASC sorting is used by default.
+The ASC Index is the same as above, as ASC sorting is used by default.
-In the first cell of the leftmost page, it contains the table's first entry: rowId=1, column1=1, payload=1.
+The table's first entry, rowId=1,000,000, column1=1,000,000, payload=1,000,000, is in the last Cell of the rightmost Page.
-In the last cell on the rightmost page, we see rowId=1,000,000, column1=1,000,000, payload=1,000,000.
+The table's last entry, rowId=1, column1=1, payload=1, is in the first Cell of the leftmost Page.

 ![](./images/index-order-desc.webp)

-The DESC index is reversed.
+The DESC Index is reversed.
-In the first cell of the leftmost page, it contains the table's last entry: rowId=1,000,000, column1=1,000,000, payload=1,000,000.
+The table's first entry, rowId=1, column1=1, payload=1, is in the last Cell of the rightmost Page.
-In the last cell on the rightmost page, we see rowId=1, column1=1, payload=1.
+The table's last entry, rowId=1,000,000, column1=1,000,000, payload=1,000,000, is in the first Cell of the leftmost Page.

 ## Index with expression-based data